How to Know if You Need a Will or a Trust

 Wills and trusts are simply two estate planning tools among many.
 What you need for an estate plan depends on the precise nature of your individual situation.
 A blog post cannot tell which estate plan is right for everyone.

-If you would like to schedule an appointment with the Persaud Law Office to explore what type of estate plan is best for you, contact us today for a free consultation.
+If you would like to schedule an appointment with the Persaud Law Office to explore what type of estate plan is best for you, contact us today.